Strong Gravitational Lensing by Compact Object without Cauchy Horizons in Effective Quantum Gravity: Strong Lensing Observables

 Similarly, in Fig. (\ref{fig:mu1-R1}), the absolute magnification $\mu_1$ and the relative flux, converted to magnitude using $\mathcal{R}_1=2.5\log r_1$, of the first (outermost) image are plotted against $\zeta/M$.
-It can be seen that the images get increasingly de-magnified with increase of $\zeta$, but $\mathcal{R}_1$ increases.
+It can be seen that the images get increasingly de-magnified with increase of $\zeta$, while the relative flux $\mathcal{R}_1$ increases.
 Here also, relativistic images for wormhole will have much lower magnification as compared to black hole.
+Nature of variation of these observables with respect to the quantum parameter ($\zeta$) are similar to those of the other two black hole solutions of EQG \cite{Liu1}.

 In Fig. (\ref{fig:T21}), the time delay between the first and second relativistic images ($\Delta T_{2,1}$) is plotted against $\zeta/M$.
 It is evident from the figure that the time delay comes out to be of the orders of minutes for SgrA* and around several days for M87*.
 Such short time delays in SgrA* provide little chance of observation, whereas it yields measurable time delay in case of M87* observation.
+Interestingly, effects of $\zeta$ on time delay comes out to be quite different as compared to those of the first two types of black hole solutions of EQG \cite{Zhang1}.
+In one of the solution, time delay decreases with increase of $\zeta$, while for the other, it remains constant \cite{Liu1}.
+Here, for the third type, time delay increases with $\zeta$.
 While most of the other observables provide negligible opportunity for detection and distinction between black hole and wormhole cases, time delay may become crucial in this aspect, at least for ultra compact objects having masses of the order of M87*.
 Specific values of these lensing observables have also been presented in Table (\ref{tab:Tab-obs}) for convenience.